pyeventsourcing/eventsourcing/README.md

 application.
 This means data will be encrypted in transit across a network ("on the wire") and at disk level including backups ("at rest"), which is a legal requirement in some jurisdictions when dealing with personally identifiable information (PII) for example the EU's GDPR.
-Compression reduces the size of stored domain events and snapshots, usually by around 25% to 50% of the original size.
+Compression reduces the size of stored aggregate events and snapshots, usually by around 25% to 50% of the original size.
 Compression reduces the size of data in the database and decreases transit time across a network.

-**Snapshotting** — reduces access-time for aggregates with many domain events.
+**Snapshotting** — reduces access-time for aggregates that have many events.

-**Versioning** - allows domain model changes to be introduced after an application has been deployed.
-Both domain events and aggregate classes can be versioned.
+**Versioning** - allows changes to be introduced after an application has been deployed.
+Both aggregate events and aggregate snapshots can be versioned.
-The recorded state of an older version can be upcast to be compatible with a new version.
-Stored events and snapshots are upcast from older versions to new versions before the event or aggregate object is reconstructed.

 **Optimistic concurrency control** — ensures a distributed or horizontally scaled application doesn't become inconsistent due to concurrent method execution.
 Leverages